Reform of the date of Easter: Fixed date

+The first possible Gregorian date for Easter, 22 March, is also one of the dates with (almost) fixed ISO week number, i.e. W12, which is usually also the week of the equinox a day or two earlier.
+If the 52 weeks of a usual year are grouped into 13 nominal lunation phases of 4 weeks each (similar to IFC), then the equinox week concludes the third of these months and the next nominal full moon in the middle of the month would occur on Sunday of W14, making it the fixed date for Passover.
+Easter Sunday would follow seven days later, in W15, which is between 11 and 18 April.

+Since Candlemas, which traditionally concludes Christmastide, is always on 2 February, it is almost always in W05 (with the exception of W06 if on a Monday), a W15 Easter would ensure the three pre-Lenten Sundays, i.e. Septuagesima, Sexagesima and Quinquagesima, existed in all years, and not more than these.

 Unified date

 Proposals to resolve the second problem have made greater progress, but they are yet to be adopted.

 1923 proposal

-An astronomical rule for Easter was proposed by the 1923 Pan-Orthodox Congress of Constantinople that also proposed the Revised Julian calendar: Easter was to be the Sunday after the midnight-to-midnight day at the meridian of the Church of the Holy Sepulchre in Jerusalem (35° 13′ 47.2″ E or UT + 2h 20m 55s for the small dome) during which the first full moon after the vernal equinox occurs.
+An astronomical rule for Easter was proposed by the 1923 Pan-Orthodox Congress of Constantinople that also proposed the Revised Julian calendar: Easter was to be the Sunday after the midnight-to-midnight day at the meridian of the Church of the Holy Sepulchre in Jerusalem (35° 13′ 47.2″ E or UT + 2h 20m 55s for the small dome over the Greek quire) during which the first full moon after the vernal equinox occurs.

 Although the instant of the full moon must occur after the instant of the vernal equinox, it may occur on the same day.
 If the full moon occurs on a Sunday, Easter is the following Sunday.
-This proposed astronomical rule was rejected by all Orthodox churches and was never considered by any Western church.
+This proposed astronomical rule was rejected by all Orthodox churches, and was never considered by any Western church.